degrace1/Autonomous-Line-Tracking-Car/README.md

     #calling coloredBallTracking()
     result = coloredBallTracking(vs)
     print(result)
-    # if it detects a ball and retrun a non sero radius
+    # if it detects a ball and return a non zero radius
     if result[2] != 0:
         #compute distance of the ball
         print(dVision(result[2]))